-1. Smoke Coming from Chimney of Stucco House after Firefront Had Passed
+A. Smoke Coming from Chimney of Stucco House after Firefront Had Passed

 Malibu: Using backroad trails, he got around the police lines on his bike.
 As he approached his new, fire-safe, all stucco house with all-around good clearance, he saw smoke coming from the chimney.
-He ran into the house which was full of smoke and realized that fire had gotten into the wood frame.
+He ran into the house which was full of smoke and realized that fire had gotten from the outside into the wood frame from below.
 The interior not being completely finished, he was able to expose the affected wood frame areas and extinguish the fire.

-Left:

-Fire caught the low-growing groundcover on fire that was planted at the base of the house adjacent to the weep screens.

-Right: Weep screens were removed, the frame repaired and the affected side of the house restuccoed.
+Left: The low-growing groundcover that was planted at the base of the house adjacent to the weep screeds caught on fire.
+Right: Weep screeds and the frame were repaired and the affected side of the house restuccoed.